-Description Select from measurement channels and computation channels.
-Specify the sampling interval with the trend interval (see the table below).
-You cannot specify a sampling interval that is faster than the scan interval.
-Files are created at the specified file save interval.
-File File File Adding data Files are also created in the following cases.
-When a file is created manually.
+Item Description Source channels Select from measurement channels, computation channels, and external input channels.
+Sampling interval Specify the sampling interval with the trend interval (see the table below).
+You cannot specify a sampling interval that is faster than scan interval.
+File creation Files are created at the specified file save interval File File File Adding data Files are also created in the following cases.When a file is created manually.
 When the memory sampling is stopped.
 When file creation is executed with the event action function.
 After recovering from a power failure.
-Press the START key to start recording (memory start) and the STOP key to stop the recording (memory stop).
+Memory start/stop Press the START key to start recording (memory start) and the STOP key to stop the recording (memory stop).